ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 an Endorsement for their own Target Environment, containing additional claims about that Target Environment.
 Thus each Target Environment (application, OS, firmware, and hardware) has one set of claims ("claim set 1") in the Evidence, and an additional set of claims ("claim set 2") in the Endorsement from its manufacturer.
-A Verifier that trusts each Endorser would thus use the claim sets from both conceptual messages when comparing against reference state for a given Target Environment.
+A Verifier that trusts each Endorser would thus use the claim sets from both conceptual messages (Endorsements and Evidence) when comparing against reference state for a given Target Environment.

 ~~~~ aasvg
                .--------------------------. .----------------.